 There are a lot of people who get caught up in the cutting diameter of their broadheads.
 While it is an important factor to consider, there are two sides to this coin.
 Sure larger blades will be more effective; however, they easily get caught up in brush and branches.

 Ideally, the cutting diameter should be about an inch.
 Anything beyond this might be overkill, especially if you are more of a stealth hunter.

-The Best Mechanical Broadheads Review
+Reviews of The Best Mechanical Broadheads For Elk and Deer Hunting

-Rage Bowhunting Xtreme Series Mechanical Broadheads,
+Rage Bowhunting Xtreme Series Mechanical Broadheads